m4rkw/apollo-notifications/README.md

 1. create a "personal use script" app here: https://old.reddit.com/prefs/apps/

+note the client id/secret

+2. buy the awesome pushover app for iOS and make an account here: https://pushover.net

+3. create an application for apollo on https://pushover.net and give it a cool Apollo icon

+note your pushover account user id and the key for the app you created there

-2. edit the code and change the parameters as per comments
+4. edit the code and change the parameters as per comments